Gustavo-Lourenco/Gustavo-Lourenco/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning how to code on Python and I want to share some of my projects with you.
+- 🌱 I’m currently learning how to use new tools as Python and MySQL and I want to share some of my projects with you.